Architecture Student Research Grant

-All current undergraduate or graduate students from the architecture programs at Taubman College graduating in the class of 2017 are eligible to apply.
-Students are encouraged to include team members from other disciplines, as well as from different stages of education (e.g. an undergrad/grad team).
+All Bachelor of Science, Master of Architecture, or Doctoral Students in the Architecture Program at Taubman College who are currently enrolled and continuing in the upcoming academic year are eligible to apply.
+Students can include team members from other disciplines and different stages of education (e.g. an undergrad/grad team).
 Solo proposals will be accepted.
-At least one team member must be from Taubman College, with other individuals potentially recruited from additional disciplines.
+At least one team member must be from Taubman College.

-Project proposals can take many forms: built objects, public installations, experiments, in representation, curatorial practices, written works, etc. The final format of the research will be both an exhibition and public lecture, therefore projects that maximize the potential of these formats will be preferred.
-Finally, the budget is real.
-Projects that convey a strong awareness of their research/exhibition costs and how they plan to optimize the use of their funds will be favored.
+Projects can take many forms: built objects, public installations, experiments, representations, written work, models for alternative practice, etc. The research will be presented as both an exhibition and a public lecture.
+The budget must be realistic; projects that convey a strong awareness of their research/exhibition costs and how they plan to optimize the use of their funds will be favored.

-- 1 page project proposal that contains a 250-word abstract and may include images
+- One-page project proposal that contains an abstract of no more than 400 words; the page may include images

 - One-page proposed project schedule